 - 1.7 There are a number of further changes to the legislation in licensing section including the Deregulation legislation which will have an impact in both the taxi and the premises licensing.
 This will require the review of our current policies and procedures and is likely to have an impact on license fees income. - 1.8 There is a considerable amount of joint working with partners.
 An illustration of this is the regulation of large events and sports ground safety inspection.
 The Section leads multi agency groups, ie. the Safety Advisory Groups that deal with the issues, and they consist of representatives of the Police, Fire and Rescue Service, Ambulance Service and Local Health Board.
 As a result of this working, the Group has developed good working relationships with the applicants and licence holders.
-This year, the section is working on numerous larger events and safety at sports grounds - 1.9 The Section work closely with other Authorities to ensure consistency of approach where possible. - 1.10 The National Enforcement Priorities for Wales will continue to drive the regulation agenda and the Regulators Compliance Code has been introduced in Wales. - 1.11 Particular impacts for 2015/6 include :- - (i) A review has been undertaken of all shellfish sampling conducted in the Three Rivers and Burry Inlet.
+This year, the section is working on numerous larger events and safety at sports grounds - 1.9 The Section work closely with other Authorities to ensure consistency of approach where possible. - 1.10 The National Enforcement Priorities for Wales will continue to drive the regulation agenda and the Regulators Compliance Code has been introduced in Wales. - 1.11 Particular impacts for 2016/17 include :- - (i) A review has been undertaken of all shellfish sampling conducted in the Three Rivers and Burry Inlet.
 Sampling of biotoxin and hygiene levels, are essential to determine both the health status of commercial shellfish beds and also the continual monitoring of their classified status.
-The potential opening of additional beds however will require further additional resource. - (ii) The Food Hygiene Rating (Wales) Act, 2013, has migrated the original voluntary food hygiene rating scheme into a mandatory one that affects most food businesses.
-It was introduced from November 2013 and requires the Council's Officers to inspect all relevant food businesses, in order to allocate a food hygiene score.
-Food businesses will be able to request a re-visit in order to re-score their businesses and a charge will be levied for that purpose.
-The legislation also provides a provision for enforcement where businesses do not display their correct score.
-As a result of the implementation of this legislation, workloads are continually being reviewed. - (iii) Introduction of new statutory responsibilities with no additional resources including introduction of no smoking in vehicles with children present, extending the monitoring/testing private drinking waters (including radon), etc. - (iv) Setting of discretionary fees to recover real costs.
+The potential opening of additional beds however will require further additional resource. - (ii) Introduction of new statutory responsibilities with no additional resources including introduction of no smoking in vehicles with children present, extending the monitoring/testing private drinking waters (including radon), implementation and enforcement of dog chipping legislation etc. - (iii) Setting of discretionary fees to recover real costs.
 The validation of budget income year on year continues to be a problem, as the majority of fees and charges are prescribed and cannot be set by the Council.
 In recent years, this has meant that the Public Protection Division has had to find an increased efficiency saving because of the validation process and a failure by successive Governments' to increase prescribed fees.
 Additionally, the changes in legislation and business types has resulted in a reduction in such fees over time.
 Licensing and Environmental Permitting income is currently overstated as a result.